raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 In BCM283x devices, it is the DSP core in the GPU that boots first.
 It is responsible for general setup and housekeeping before booting up the main ARM processor(s).

-The BCM283x devices as used on Raspberry Pi and Compute Module boards have a 3 stage boot process:
+The BCM283x devices as used on Raspberry Pi and Compute Module boards have a three-stage boot process:

 1. The GPU DSP comes out of reset and executes code from a small internal ROM (the boot ROM).
 The sole purpose of this code is to load a second stage boot loader via one of the external interfaces.
-On a Raspberry Pi or Compute Module, this code first looks for a second stage boot loader on the SD card (eMMC); it expects this to be called `bootcode.bin` and to be on the first partition (which must be FAT32).
+On a Raspberry Pi or Compute Module, this code first looks for a second stage boot loader on the SD card (eMMC); it expects that this will be called `bootcode.bin` and that it will be on the first partition (which must be FAT32).
 If no SD card is found or `bootcode.bin` is found, the Boot ROM sits and waits in 'USB boot' mode, waiting for a host to give it a second stage boot loader via the USB interface.

-2. The second stage boot loader (`bootcode.bin` on the sdcard or `usbbootcode.bin` for usb boot) is responsible for setting up the LPDDR2 SDRAM interface and various other critical system funcions and then loading and executing the main GPU firmware (called `start.elf`, again on the primary SD card partition).
+1. The second stage boot loader (`bootcode.bin` on the sdcard or `usbbootcode.bin` for usb boot) is responsible for setting up the LPDDR2 SDRAM interface and various other critical system funcions and then loading and executing the main GPU firmware (called `start.elf`, again on the primary SD card partition).

-3. `start.elf` takes over and is responsible for further system setup and booting up the ARM processor subsystem, and contains the firmware that runs on the various parts of the GPU.
+1. `start.elf` takes over and is responsible for further system setup and for booting up the ARM processor subsystem.
+It contains the firmware that runs on the various parts of the GPU.
 It first reads `dt-blob.bin` to determine initial GPIO pin states and GPU-specific interfaces and clocks, then parses `config.txt`.
 It then loads an ARM device tree file (e.g. `bcm2708-rpi-cm.dtb` for a Compute Module) and any device tree overlays specified in `config.txt` before starting the ARM subsystem and passing the device tree data to the booting Linux kernel.

 ##Device Tree